d-rideout/MeleeWizard/doc/manual.md

 ## User Manual

-Party file arguments are described in the README.md.
+Party file arguments are described in the [README.md](../README.md) file.

 The "Overwrite log.bak file? (interrupt (Ctrl-C) if not!)" query is simply a last chance to avoid clobbering the backup log file.
 Press enter to